 Mercury in August

-In the Sun’s glare The month begins with Mercury in inferior conjuction.
-It will move into the morning sky as August progresses.
+A Morning Object As December begins, the little planet is in the morning sky, rising at about 6 o’clock local time.
+It soon disappears into the morning dusk.
 The smallest of the primary planets zips around the Sun in only 88 days, so keeping track of its whereabouts is a challenge throughout the year.
 It is never much more than 26 degrees away from the Sun in our sky, so it will either be a difficult early evening object, or a difficult morning object just before dawn.
 In nearly sixty years of observing the sky, I have seen Mercury fewer than half a dozen times.
 Maybe if I tried a little harder, I could catch a glimpse a few times a year!

 CURRENT MOON

-In the Sun’s glare The month begins with Mercury in inferior conjuction.
-It will move into the morning sky as August progresses.
+A Morning Object As December begins, the little planet is in the morning sky, rising at about 6 o’clock local time.
+It soon disappears into the morning dusk.
 The smallest of the primary planets zips around the Sun in only 88 days, so keeping track of its whereabouts is a challenge throughout the year.
 It is never much more than 26 degrees away from the Sun in our sky, so it will either be a difficult early evening object, or a difficult morning object just before dawn.
 In nearly sixty years of observing the sky, I have seen Mercury fewer than half a dozen times.
 Maybe if I tried a little harder, I could catch a glimpse a few times a year!

 Mercury